triton-inference-server/server/docs/client.rst

 platforms.
 We welcome any updates that expand the build functionality and allow the clients to be built on additional platforms.

-To build the libaries using CMake, first change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::
+To build the libraries using CMake, first change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::